 STRIDE Methodology

 The STRIDE methodology is a popular approach used in threat modeling.
 It focuses on six threat categories: Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, and Elevation of Privilege.
-By considering these categories, testers can more systematically identify and analyze potential threats.
+Testers can more systematically identify and analyze potential threats by considering these categories.

-For example, in the context of a web application, the STRIDE methodology can help identify potential spoofing threats, where an attacker impersonates a legitimate user to gain unauthorized access.
+For example, in a web application, the STRIDE methodology can help identify potential spoofing threats, where an attacker impersonates a legitimate user to gain unauthorized access.
 It can also uncover tampering threats, where an attacker modifies data or code to manipulate the application’s behavior.
-By thoroughly analyzing each threat category, testers can comprehensively understand the potential risks and devise appropriate countermeasures.
+Testers can comprehensively understand the potential risks by thoroughly analyzing each threat category and devising appropriate countermeasures.

 PASTA Process